IchthyologicalDev/data-types/README.md

 # data-types
-An bank of practice problems dealing with JavaScript data types
+Test out your knowledge of primtive data types in JavaScript!